 - other sources (bread, sauces, dressings, etc) – 23%

 See why giving up soft drinks, energy drinks, fruit juices, and sweetened coffee and tea, can have a huge impact on your life, reducing your sugar intake considerably, even when you continue occasionally eating your favorite dessert?

 I have met quite a few people addicted to soda.
 A male friend who rarely drank water and slept with a 2L bottle next to his bed, which he would sip from throughout the night.
-A girlfriend who had to go to rehab for this addiction; and even my husband, who, when I met him, was drinking a type of soda when he was thirsty, even during the night (he hasn’t touched one in 10 years).
+A girlfriend who had to go to rehab for soda addiction; and even my husband, who, when I met him, was drinking a type of soda when he was thirsty, even during the night (he hasn’t touched one in 10 years).

 I recently heard a very influential nutritionist say she doesn’t like to drink water, so she prefers sodas with flavors and artificial sweeteners.
-I can’t think of a more terrible advice ever given by a nutritionist.
+I can’t think of more terrible advice ever given by a nutritionist.

-Drink 3L of water daily, and you won’t need to drink anything else.
+Drink plenty of water daily, and you won’t need to drink anything else.
 We are made of water; our organs need water!

 Read labels: there are 56 different names for sugar